Stacer-Varien/Jeanne-Bot/JeanneBot Wiki/Assets/Botban info.md

 > If someone is botbanned, can they report any bug, faults, exploits or someone breaking the rules they have seen?

 * **ANSWER:** It will depend on the accuracy of the report.
+  **UPDATE:** Not anymore since it has been switch to webhook method after the v3.0 update

 > Will they be a chance that my botban will be revoked?